πŸ“‹ Available on Starter, Deliver, Grow, and Scale plans.

 Date updated

-The ... (ellipsis) to the right of each form gives additional options:
+The three dots to the right of each form provide additional options:

-• View published form - view the published form.
-Psst!
-This is what people submitting responses see.
+• View published form - open the published version of the form.
+This option is only available for published forms.

-• Edit - open the forms editor to manage the form's layout and questions.
+• Edit - open the form editor to update the form's layout, questions, and settings.

 • Copy - make a copy of the form.